Over the last decade, our team has helped launch and market wine and spirits brands, along with other alcohol beverages.

-FK Tip #3: It can be helpful to provide bonus or sales incentive programs for distributors and buyers, to help increase their efforts, and encourage them to work with your brand.
+It can be helpful to provide bonus or sales incentive programs for distributors and buyers.
+This can encourage them to work with your brand.

-Like most savvy sales persons, alcohol distributors are not in the business of selling inventory that a retail buyer does not want, or ask for.
-Retailers also prefer to buy products that their customers want to buy-not things that will sit on the shelf, collecting dust and occupying precious space that they need to make a profit.
-This applies even more so to back bars in on premise locations.
+Alcohol distributors are not in the business of selling inventory that a retail buyer does not want.
+Retailers also prefer to buy products that their customers want to buy.

-Does this mean that a distributor will only carry a brand only if their retail buyers are asking for it?
+Does this mean that a distributor will only carry a brand that retail buyers are asking for?
 To most unknown brands, the hard answer is yes.
 Either educate the buyer, and start making noise, or pay your way into the game.

 So how do you get a retailer to ask a distributor for a brand if you can’t sell directly to them?

 Sales vs. Marketing…Which Comes First?

-When first establishing a wine, spirit, or beverage brand in a new market, driving both demand and sales can appear to be a ‘chicken vs. egg’ scenario.
+When establishing a brand in a new market, driving both demand and sales can appear to be a ‘chicken vs. egg’ scenario.
 If people don’t know about your product, they won’t ask for it.
 It is because of this reason, retailers will not buy it, and distributors won’t pick it up.

-You may feel that you don’t want to market something that consumers can’t yet buy.
+Some brand owners may feel that it doesn’t make sense to start marketing something that consumers can’t yet buy.
 Smart brands like Grey Goose, Tito’s Vodka, Rumchata, and Fireball Whiskey, however, succeeded because they started telling a story before the brand was on the shelves.
 Each brand was built around a consumer lifestyle, with stories and content that resonated with them.

-Even without product at retail, startup brands still have access to opportunities.
-Participation in industry events, tastings, and tradeshows are abundant.
-Even consumer event sponsorships can be an option, creating noise and building brand equity that will open doors at both the distribution and retail level.
+Even without product at retail, startup brands still have access to other opportunities.
+Participation in industry events, awards, tastings, and trade-shows are abundant.
+It is crucial to look for options to creating noise and building brand equity that will open doors.